alphagov/static/README.md

 This is a Ruby on Rails app, and should follow [our Rails app conventions](https://docs.publishing.service.gov.uk/manual/conventions-for-rails-applications.html).

-You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the app.
-Remember to combine it with the commands that follow.
+You can use the [GOV.UK Docker environment](https://github.com/alphagov/govuk-docker) to run the the application and its tests with all the necessary dependencies.
+Follow the [usage instructions](https://github.com/alphagov/govuk-docker#usage) to get started.

 ### Running the app

-Run the app [using GOV.UK Docker](https://github.com/alphagov/govuk-docker#usage).
-You can then view your templates - here's an example:
+Static has no home page or navigation, so you need to manually type in the URL of the template you want to view.
+Here's an example:

 <http://static.dev.gov.uk/templates/gem_layout.html.erb>